Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Piedras Blancas Elephant Seal Rookery

 One great stop along the drive is the Piedras Blancas Elephant Seal Rookery.
 On two relatively small beaches, you can see and hear (and, yes, smell) thousands of elephant seals.
-I was there in May and the young bull pups were practicing their sparing.
-So, all up and down the crowded beach, it looked like fights were breaking out as they pared up to push at each other.
+I was there in May, and the young bull pups were practicing their sparring.
+So, all up and down the crowded beach, it looked like fights were breaking out as they paired up to push at each other.
 It was like being back on the Jersey Shore.

 Pfeiffer Big Sur State Park